Bishop Castle: Overview

+James Roland "Jim" Bishop was born in Honolulu in 1944.
+He moved to Colorado with his wife, where they raised four children, including a son named Dan.
 Bishop bought the land for the site for $450 when he was 15, and construction on what was originally intended to be a family project to build a cottage started in 1969.
-After Bishop surrounded the cottage with rocks, several neighbors noted that the structure looked something like a castle.
-Bishop took this into consideration and soon began building his castle.
+When Bishop got a water tower he decided to cover it with rocks.
+Several neighbors said it reminded them of a castle and Bishop noted it looked like a turret.
+Bishop took this into consideration and soon began building.

+In 1988, Bishop's third child, four year old Roy was killed in a logging accident at the castle site.
+When Bishop was asked in 2016 why he continued to build the castle, he replied, "Well, what am I gonna run to?!
+He loved this place."

-According to Roadsideamerica, "for most" of the 40 years he has worked on the castle "Bishop was engaged in a running battle with Washington bureaucrats over the rocks that he used," which came from the National Forest surrounding his property.
+According to Roadsideamerica, "for most" of the 40 years he had worked on the castle "Bishop was engaged in a running battle with Washington bureaucrats over the rocks that he used," which came from the National Forest surrounding his property.
 "Bishop felt that they were his for the taking, the government wanted to charge him per truckload."
-That dispute has been settled.
+That dispute was settled.
 In 1996, he was challenged by the local and state government over unsanctioned road signs that pointed to the site.
 They settled the dispute by issuing official road signs.